A training session plan is a road map of your lesson.

 You can also use training session plans for online training sessions, although you'll need to allow extra time, and include extra learning checks, as it may be harder to gauge whether students have understood all of your points.

-If you're a Learning & Development professional, you can get a regular stream of ideas like these for helping people in your organization realize their potential in the Mind Tools Coporate blog.
+If you are a Learning & Development professional, you can get a regular stream of specialist L&D ideas and resources by visiting the Mind Tools Corporate blog.

 This site teaches you the skills you need for a happy and successful career; and this is just one of many tools and resources that you'll find here at Mind Tools.
 Click here for more, subscribe to our free newsletter, or become a member for just $1.